 Thank you for taking the time to submit nominations for the Children’s Aid Foundation of Canada 2022 Lynn Factor Stand Up for Kids National Award.
 The submission period is now closed.
-Read more about the 2022 National Award Finalists.
+Read more about the 2022 National Award Winner and Finalists.

 The Award recognizes recipients’ dedication, effort, service, contribution, impact and extraordinary measures taken to improve the lives of children, youth and families involved in the child-welfare system.
 The award shines a spotlight on leaders and amplifies their stories to inspire and encourage others to “Stand Up For Kids”.